Are you looking for things to do in Exeter quay? This guide has all the information you need about the best attractions, restaurants and nature spots.

 This is a popular walk with locals, but not that many tourists know about it!

-You can also hike the other side of the Exe Estuary, through Exminster and Starcross, eventually finishing at Dawlish Warren Beach.
+You can also hike the other side of the Exe Estuary, through Exminster and Starcross, eventually finishing at Dawlish Warren Beach, which is right by Dawlish town.

 Rent out a bike and cycle the Exe Estuary Cycle Trail to Topsham